Best Practices for E-Mail Attachments

 Encrypted/Password Protected Attachments

-If a file attachment is encrypted, or if it is password protected, and therefore cannot be examined for malicious code, the entire message included the attachment will be delivered and the "Subject" will be altered with the text "[File not virus scanned]" so that the recipient is warned.
+If a file attachment is encrypted, or if it is password protected, and therefore cannot be examined for malicious code, the entire message included the attachment will be delivered.
+No warning will be given to the recipient that the file has not ben scanned.
 (Examples are encrypted .zip files, and password protected office productivity files.)

 Options for Sharing Executable Programs: